 A variety of prescription and over-the-counter (OTC) medications, illegal drugs, and household substances can cause drug overdoses.
 Emergency and overdose drug testing is ordered for single drugs or groups of drugs by an emergency room (ER) doctor to detect, evaluate, and monitor a drug overdose.

 Drugs and related substances that are ingested or absorbed are typically broken down (metabolized) by the liver over a period of time and then eliminated from the body, primarily in the urine.
-The rate at which this happens depends on a number of factors ranging from age, weight and gender to food intake and presence of underlying diseases.
+The rate at which this happens depends on a number of factors ranging from age, weight and sex to food intake and presence of underlying diseases.
 Moreover, the development of toxicity depends on the type of substance absorbed or ingested.

 Some substances cause symptoms only if they are present in high concentrations or above therapeutic levels.
 Some common examples of these include: